Psilocybe alutacea

 Psilocybe alutacea is a species of agaric fungus in the family Hymenogastraceae.
 It was described in 2006 and is known from Australia and New Zealand.
-It is corprophilous, growing on animal dung.
+It is coprophilous, growing on animal dung.
 The fruitbodies have a small conical or convex cap, subdistant gills with an adnate attachment, a slender brown stipe and a faint blueing reaction to damage.
 As a blueing member of the genus Psilocybe it contains the psychoactive compounds psilocin and psilocybin.

 Taxonomy and naming

 Psilocybe alutacea was described by Y.S.
 Chang and A.K.
 Mills in 2006.
 The holotype was collected by Chang in 1990 in Tasmania and deposited at the herbarium in Hobart, with the accession number HO132672.

 The species was placed in the Psilocybe section Semilanceatae according to Gúzman due to macroscopic and microscopic similarities with Psilocybe semilanceata; notably a faint blueing reaction to damage, conical cap shape, adnate gill attachment and elipsoid-oval spores.